olekgit33/styret-portal-preview/README.md

 ## Notes

-- The door icon cursor appears when the "Placing Door" step is active (only when mouse is over map areas)
+- The door icon cursor appears when the "Place Door" step is active (only when mouse is over map areas)
 - Maps are enabled/disabled based on wizard step completion
 - The outline map uses Mapbox Light style (requires access token) or falls back to OpenStreetMap
 - The satellite map uses Google Maps satellite imagery for high-quality aerial views